Chapter 4 - A Cold Home

 Her fast pace slows upon approaching a wooden barricade that blocks off the street, manned by a uniform-adorned police officer, his helmet under his arm.
 He steps forward, his short cropped hair laden with sweat, holding up his hand to halt Irene upon her approach.

-“Sorry Ma’am, this block is quarantined by order of the Mayweather Estate, if you live here I suggest you head immediately to a physician to get yourself checked out.”
+“Sorry, Ma’am, this block is quarantined by order of the Mayweather Estate, if you live here I suggest you head immediately to a physician to get yourself checked out.”
 His rough voice is not harsh, but carries an officer’s firmness.

-“It’s quite alright Officer, I actually work for the Estate.”
+“It’s quite alright, Officer, I actually work for the Estate.”

-“Apologies again Ma’am, I have been informed not to let anyone in.”
+“Apologies again, Ma’am, I have been informed not to let anyone in.”

-Irritation prickling across Irene’s brow, the cigarette being burned in from the sharp intake of breath.
+Irritation prickles across Irene’s brow, the cigarette being burned in from the sharp intake of breath.
 “Very well, could you at least tell me if a tall, thin man with glasses came through here?
 He might’ve introduced himself as Bentley.”

 “Oh right, I believe I saw a man that fits that description approach the cordon before I started my shift, he should have been warned off much the same.”